Not sure where to start, or...

 Q. How do I choose a suitable recording studio?

-A. We have a vested interest in this, however, you will be looking for experienced and successful musicians/engineers who have learned to really 'hear' inside the music and mixes.
-Every studio owns good equipment and great software so you will be working with that everywhere.
-The ability of your engineer/producer to really understand what you want to create and have the knowledge and skillset to do that is the critical difference between success and failure.
+A. We have a vested interest in this.
+However, you will be looking for experienced and successful musicians/engineers who have learned to really 'hear' inside the music and mixes.
+Most studios own good equipment and great software, so you will be working with that everywhere.
+The ability of your engineer/producer to understand what you want to create and have the knowledge and skillset to do that is the critical difference between success and failure.
 We only employ exceptional musical listeners who have empathy and who are seriously skilled and experienced musicians.

 Q. What do I take home when my song is recorded?

 A. You'll have a high-quality wave or MP3 files.
 Bring a USB stick or a hard drive, or we can email you a link.
 If you're 'old school', we can still burn a CD for you.